bytebase/bytebase/docs/i18n-guide.md

 ### Translate message in `.ts` file

-Sometimes, some constants may be referenced by multiple files, and we extract those constants to a separate `.ts` file.
+Sometimes, some constants may be referenced by multiple files, and we extract those constants into a separate `.ts` file.
 At this time, we export the `t` function from `plugins/i18n.ts`.

 ```ts
 import { t } from "../plugins/i18n";